ngqianzhe/NLB-Front-end-Project/README.md

 6. Run the command to allow firewall for the specific ports hosted:
 - sudo firewall-cmd --permanent --zone=public --add-service=http
 - sudo firewall-cmd –reload

-## Deploying the React Application
-1. Build your React application by typing npm run build in the terminal.
-This will create a minified version of your application in the build folder.
-2. You can deploy your React application to any web hosting service that supports static websites.

-## Hosting the React Application on a Compute Instance using Apache Server
-1. Create your Oracle Cloud Tenancy.
-2. Host the compute instance with your SSH Keys saved into your local machine.
-3. Type ssh -i "your key path" "username"@"ip address of compute instance" to connect your instance through CLI.
-4. Run the following commands:
-- sudo yum install httpd -y
-- sudo apachectl start
-- sudo systemctl enable httpd
-- sudo apachectl configtest
-- sudo firewall-cmd --permanent --zone=public --add-service=http
-- sudo firewall-cmd --reload
-5. This will set up the Apache server.
-In order to run the react application, it is necessary to copy over the production files into the directory /var/www/html.
-To do that, run the following commands:
-- scp -i "your key path" -r "dist folder path" "username"@"ip address of compute instance":/var/www/html
-- sudo chmod 755 /var/www/html
-- sudo chmod 755 /var/www/html/assets
-6. Allow ingress rules ports 80 and 443 in your default security lists for that particular virtual cloud network connected to your instance with TCP protocol to run the website.

-## Running the Production Server of the React Application
-1. Open a terminal and navigate to the NLB folder.
-2. Type npm run preview and press enter.
-This will launch the production server and open your browser to a new tab with your React application running.

 ## Additional Resources
 - [React Documentation](https://react.dev/)